Want to take a course designed in consultation with a highly-accalimed motivational speaker?

 In this course, you will learn how to become a motivational speaker.
 The Motivational Speaker Certificate Course has been developed to meet high academic standards, ensuring that as a graduate you can display with pride the Motivational Speaker Certificate from Lakewood University.
-Further, you will also receive a certificate from Eric Thomas & Associates.

 This 600 clock hour program is designed to prepare you for an exciting career as a Motivational Speaker.
 All lectures are taught live by Dr. Eric Thomas, however they are all recorded for a later viewing.